ThatQuiz Test Library Take this test now

 • 8.
 What type of movement should you use to throw the balls?

-A) A gentle underhand toss from the elbow.
+A) A push from the palm.

-B) A push from the palm.
+B) A flick of the wrist.

-C) A forceful overhand throw from the shoulder.
+D) A forceful overhand throw from the shoulder.

 • 9.
 What is 'the claw'?

-B) A common mistake where the hands reach upward to catch.
+A) A common mistake where the hands reach upward to catch.

-C) A trick where you catch a ball with your toes.
+D) A trick where you catch a ball with your toes.

 • 10.
 How can you practice the 'takeout'?